-"WHA'LL BE KING BUT CHARLE?"
-This air was published by Captain Simon Fraser in his "Airs and Melodics peculiar to the Highlands of Scotland and the Isles; Edinburgh, 1816."
-It is No. 136 of that work, the editor of which gives the following singularly curious Note upon it :--
+"Wha'll be king but Charlie?"
+This air was published by Captain Simon Fraser in his "Airs and Melodies peculiar to the Highlands of Scotland and the Isles; Edinburgh, 1816."
+It is No. 136 of that work, the editor of which gives the following singularly curions Note upon it:-